ibsoft/AI_Logs_Collector_Analyzer/README.md

 # AI_Logs_Collector_Analyzer
-Log collector from varius linux systems  for Open-WebUI
+Log collector from various linux systems  for Open-WebUI

 Upload every day your linux server logs to a collection of openwebui and then get reports about security insidents and more